-Several recent decisions from Canadian courts reflect positive trends that legislation implementing the copyright review recommendations should affirm and build upon.
+Several Canadian court decisions reflect positive trends that legislation implementing the copyright review recommendations should affirm and build upon.
 Some directly involve provisions of the CMA.
 In addition, in 2020, Canada took important steps to provide full national treatment for U.S. sound recordings, and IIPA remains hopeful that reforms of the Copyright Board will bring Canada into closer alignment with comparable developed markets regarding its tariff-setting process.